im-github-training/1-introduction-to-github/.github/steps/1-step.md

 !['git branch --all'](/.images/shell/1-step-shell-8.svg)

+We can see that in addition to the local `main` branch, there are *remote* branches.

-TODO: Address remotes
+TODO:

-Ok, it looks like there's only one branch, `main`

-> The `*` in front of `main` means that we're currently working "in" the `main` branch.
-Alternatively, we have `main` "checked out".

 ### Creating branches

-Now let's actually create the branch, which we can do with `git branch <branchname>`:
+Now let's actually create a *local* branch, which we can do with `git branch <branchname>`:

 <!--
 ```shellSession